 The PC Case has a power switch, this does not actually pass 120vac (or 240v) to the power supply, at all, ever.
-It is 100% digital switch (momentary closure SPST switch)
+It is 100% digital switch (amomentary closure SPST switch)

 The power switch, on the case only sends a logic request for power to the MOBO input jacks (motherboard slang) Only.

-The MOBO has complex logic on this pin, (and timing) The MOBO has software (on/off ) switch on board, that is how the START button in WINDOWS can function correctly (for shutdown or restart) this magic hidden switch.
+The MOBO has complex logic on this pin, (and timing) The MOBO has software (on/off ) switch on board, that is how the START button in WINDOWS can function correctly (for shutdown) "called soft power off switch"

 The MOBO can also (many) shut down the PC for other reasons, included , FANs going dead, (mine does) and OVERHEATING of key components, (the mobo maker decides this, or is programmable in BIOS as mine is)